Montana State gains FBS transfer safety Rhedi Short, officially announces other additions

 People are also reading…

-Short was a three-star recruit out of Cathedral High in Pasadena, California.
+Short was a three-star recruit out of Cathedral High in Los Angeles.

 "Rhedi is an experienced safety who has the opportunity to challenge for the strong safety position," Vigen said.

 If Short earns the starting strong safety job in the fall, he'll replace Tre Webb, who's now with the Atlanta Falcons.
 Rylan Ortt is the first-string strong safety on MSU's post-spring depth chart, and converted cornerback Eric Zambrano is the backup.
-Jeffrey Manning Jr., a transfer from Pac-12 program Oregon State, is slated to start at free safety for the second straight season.
+Jeffrey Manning Jr., a transfer from Pac-12 program Oregon State who attended Cathedral with Short, is slated to be the Bobcats' starting free safety for the second straight season.

 MSU also provided quotes from Vigen on the other four new players in Wednesday's press release:

-• On Aigbedion, who previously attended Army-affiliated United States Milatary Academy Prep school: "Omar has four years to compete with us.
+• On Aigbedion, who previously attended Army-affiliated United States Military Academy Prep school: "Omar has four years to compete with us.
 We really like his strength and aggressiveness as an interior offensive lineman."

 • On Mullins, who comes to MSU from Independence (Kansas) Community College: "Malik provides both length and athleticism at the receiver position.
 We anticipate he'll compete for playing time this fall."